FIVE FROM FINLAND: Comfort foods

 “Compared to mass-produced chocolate, our small-scale approach lets the individual flavour of every bean harvest shine in the chocolate,” explained Peter Westerlund, chocolate maker and factory owner.

 Transparency is another crucial component of Westerlund’s flavourful business.
-The factory invites all the chocolate lovers out there to pay a visit and take a look at how their award-winning chocolate is produced.
+During regular times, the factory invites all the chocolate lovers out there to pay a visit and take a look at how their award-winning chocolate is produced.

 Text: Zhanna Koiviola